Suzuki Swace Review & Prices

-The Suzuki Swace is basically a Toyota Corolla Touring Sport with different badges, so it’s efficient and just about spacious enough.
+The Suzuki Swace is basically a Toyota Corolla Touring Sport with different badges, so it’s efficient and spacious

-The Swace is offered with a solitary powertrain, which is the 1.8-litre hybrid from the Corolla.
+The Swace comes fitted only with Toyota’s 1.8-litre petrol hybrid system.
 This combines a 102hp four-cylinder petrol engine with a 53hp electric motor, which drives through a CVT automatic transmission, although the Swace can also drive on EV power alone for short distances.

-The Suzuki Swace is the Corolla's brother from another mother, so it's just as well the Toyota is a decent estate car.
+The Suzuki Swace is the Corolla's twin brother from another mother, so it's just as well the Toyota is a decent estate car

 The story is largely the same regarding the Swace’s boot.
-Yes, it’s ahead of alternatives such as the Renault Megane Sport Tourer, but it’s much smaller than cars such as the huge Skoda Octavia Estate.
+Yes, it’s ahead of alternatives such as the Focus or VW Golf, but it’s smaller than the huge Skoda Octavia Estate.
 On the upside, you can store the parcel shelf under the false boot floor and a mountain bike fits easily once you fold the seats.

-There are two trim levels available, SZ-T and SZ5, both of which are well kitted out.
-SZ-T models come with 16-inch alloy wheels, automatic LED headlights with automatic full beam, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity, plus lane-keep assist and a pre-collision safety system.
+There are two trim levels available, SZ-T and SZ5, both of which are well kitted-out.
+SZ-T models come with 16-inch alloy wheels, automatic LED headlights with automatic full beam, an 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity, plus lane-keep assist and a pre-collision safety system.